deepchecks/deepchecks/docs/source/user-guide/dataset_object.rst

 Common information used in Machine Learning that is aggregated in the Dataset:
  - features
     List of column names.
-This is the features that are passed to the model.
-If not defined, columns not defined as something else is considered a feature.
+This parameter specifies the features the model is trained on.
+    If not defined, columns that are not defined as label, date, or index are considered as features.
  - cat_features
     List of column names.
 A subset of the features.
 Categorical features normally require some preprocessing before being passed to the model.
+    If not specified, the categorical features are inferred automatically from the data itself.
+(More info in :ref:`Inferring Features And Categorical Features`)
  - label
     Either name of a column, or `pd.Series`.
 The classes of the classification problem or values of a regression problem.
  - index_name
     Name of the index column.
 This can be useful to track indexes duplicate etc. Like the other arguments, this is not manditory.
  - date_name